Northeast Atlanta

 • Ticktocker Council Representative

 As a 100% volunteer organization, it is up to all members to work together to provide the best leadership experience possible for each other and our daughters.
-Our chapter is supported by NCL Inc and our District 14 leaders with many resources to help guide us along the way.
+Our chapter is supported by NCL Inc with many resources to help guide us along the way.

-Quote from our 2021 Grade Level Advisor, Joy Evans:
+A quote from a Grade Level Advisor, Joy Evans:

-“I have thoroughly enjoyed being a GLA for the class of 2021.
+“I have thoroughly enjoyed being a GLA.
 My favorite parts of being a mentor have been developing a personal relationship with the girls and watching them build leadership skills as they take on more responsibilities.
 I am so proud of the young ladies that they have become!”

 INSPIRATIONAL SPEAKERS